Quecholcohuatl

 Quecholcohuatl was a Chalcan musician.
-He was known for making peace between his native altepetl of Chalco and Tenochtitlan by serenading its Tlatoani, Axayacatl, in 1479.
+He was known for making peace between his native altepetl of Chalco and Tenochtitlan by serenading its tlatoani, Axayacatl, in 1479.

 His song became a multigenerational hit and brought fame to his hometown of Amaquemecan.
-Chimalpahin, a Nahua annalist, commented that: “Because of it Amaquemecan (Ah-mah-kay-MAY-kahn) was [once] famous, an altepetl which now appears small and unimportant”.
+Chimalpahin, a Nahua annalist, commented that, "Because of it Amaquemecan (Ah-mah-kay-MAY-kahn) was [once] famous, an altepetl which now appears small and unimportant".

-His Nahuatl name roughly translated to "Flamingo Snake" in English, although he later adopted the Christian name, Don Jerónimo, after the Spanish conquest of the Aztec Empire of 1519–21.
+His Nahuatl name roughly translated to "Flamingo Snake" in English, although he later adopted the Christian name Don Jerónimo, after the Spanish conquest of the Aztec Empire of 1519–21.

 Making peace

-The story of how Quecholcohuatl made peace with the tlatoani of Tenochtitlan, Axayacatl, is told in the Eight Relations, an annal written by Chalcan annalist, Chimalpahin.
+The story of how Quecholcohuatl made peace with the tlatoani of Tenochtitlan, Axayacatl, is told in the Eight Relations, an annal written by Chalcan annalist Chimalpahin.
 The story features in his Seventh Relation.

 Chalco was conquered by the Aztec triple-alliance under Moctezuma I in or around 1465, after which the kings of Chalco were exiled to Huexotzinco.
-By 1479, the Chalcan people had grown tired of the hegemonic dominion of the Aztecs and wanted to join the Mexica of Tenochtitlan, Tepanecs of Tlacopan and the Acolhua of Texcoco as an allied power in the Valley of Mexico.
-In order to achieve this, Quecholcohuatl travelled to Tenochtitlan in 1479, accompanied by other Chalcan drummers and singers to perform for the Tlatoani, Axayacatl.
+By 1479, the Chalcan people had grown tired of the hegemonic dominion of the Aztecs and wanted to join the Mexica of Tenochtitlan, Tepanecs of Tlacopan, and the Acolhua of Texcoco as an allied power in the Valley of Mexico.
+In order to achieve this, Quecholcohuatl travelled to Tenochtitlan in 1479, accompanied by other Chalcan drummers and singers, to perform for the tlatoani, Axayacatl.
 Quecholcohuatl was not supposed to be the lead musician, but the chosen Chalcan nobleman had fainted earlier that day, leaving Quecholcohuatl to lead the performance.
-The Mexica believed that the musicians came for the sole purpose of entertaining the Tlatoani, however, the performance carried a political message.
+The Mexica believed that the musicians came for the sole purpose of entertaining the tlatoani, however, the performance carried a political message.
 The song title performed by the group of Chalcans roughly translates to "the Chalca woman's song".
 It is sung from the perspective of a Chalcan noblewoman taken prisoner during the war with the Aztecs.
 The song highlighted how the Aztecs' hegemony had disproportionately devastated Chalcan women.
-Women were seen as relatively equal to men during times of peace but were condemned to sex slavery by the victors, a sanction that passed onto her children.
+Women were seen as relatively equal to men during times of peace but were condemned to sexual slavery by the victors, a sanction that passed onto her children.
 The girl's reaction to her situation evolves; she initially attempts to regain agency by flirting with her master: "What if I were to pleasure him?".
 In later stanzas, she offers more direct references to how the master sexually exploits her: